DDMAL/diva.js/readme.md

 If you wish to install from source, you can check out the code from [our GitHub repository](http://github.com/DDMAL/diva.js).
 To fully build Diva you will need the following dependencies:

- * the Python Fabric module for running the build scripts
  * the [LESS stylesheet compiler](http://lesscss.org)
  * the [Closure](https://developers.google.com/closure/) JavaScript compiler